Understanding GDPR

 Who is a Data Controller Under GDPR?

-Being a GDPR data controller carries a significant level of responsibility as they are accountable for their compliance with the GDPR and must demonstrate their compliance to the relevant data protection authorities.
-This includes ensuring that personal data is processed in a lawful, fair, and transparent manner, and that appropriate security measures are in place to protect the data.
+Being a GDPR Data Controller carries a significant level of responsibility as they are accountable for their compliance with the GDPR and must be able to demonstrate that compliance to the relevant data protection authorities.
+This involves ensuring:

 For more detailed information on the role and responsibilities of a GDPR data controller, refer to our article on gdpr requirements.